DanteHealy/Learn_Shop/README.md

  - Still remaining

  The following bugs were still unresolved by the time I was due to submit the project:
-    -  Favicon not working on the live deployed site.
+    -  Favicon not working on the live deployed site (it works in my local site in development and has the icon hosted on AWS so I'm not sure why it doesn't work on Heroku).

 [Return to Contents](#Contents)